Back to Overview

 Because Aave rounds up the shares required for each individual transfer, this can accumulate positive rounding errors and eventually revert on the last transfer:

 In roughly 66% of cases, the sum of these rounded-up shares will exceed the contract's total share balance.
-The second transaction will revert with "Insufficient Balance," even if your balance-tracking logic says you have enough.
+The second transfer will revert with "Insufficient Balance," even if your balance-tracking logic says you have enough.

 The Aave v3.5 Upgrade: Why the Maths Changed